djindjic/generator-jspm-lib/README.md

 ##Setup Travis and Sauce Labs

-First, you need to sign up [Travis](https://travis-ci.org), and (Sauce Labs)[https://saucelabs.com/opensauce].
+1. Sign up [Travis](https://travis-ci.org), and (Sauce Labs)[https://saucelabs.com/opensauce].

-[Sync](https://travis-ci.org/profile) your Travis with GitHub account and [enable](https://travis-ci.org/profile) repository which you want to build.
+2. [Sync](https://travis-ci.org/profile) your Travis with GitHub account and [enable](https://travis-ci.org/profile) repository which you want to build.

-Go to Travis settings for your new lib and add [environment variables](http://blog.travis-ci.com/2014-08-22-environment-variables/) for sauce labs.
+3. Go to Travis settings for your new lib and add followed [environment variables](http://blog.travis-ci.com/2014-08-22-environment-variables/) for sauce labs:
+  - SAUCE_USERNAME with your registered Sauce Labs username
+  - SAUCE_ACCESS_KEY with your Sauce Labs access key which you can find at lower left angle of [account](https://saucelabs.com/account) page